microsoft/fluentui/packages/react-text/MIGRATION.md

 ## Migration from v0 (Northstar)

-> ⚠️ Note - Teams specific functionality will only be partially covered in this guide.
+> ⚠️ Note - The Teams specific functionality will only be partially covered in this guide.
-> Given that most properties depend on Teams design tokens and there is yet no relationship table created for Teams <-> Fluent tokens, only absolute values will be provided.
+> Given that most properties depend on Teams design tokens and there is yet no relationship table created for Teams to Fluent UI tokens, only the absolute values and Northstar token names will be provided.

 ### as